-When it comes to LED grow lights, the Advanced Platinum LEDs are among the best.
-The Advanced Platinum LED lights have a great reputation and are reasonably priced when it comes to their quality.
-These lights are great and live up to their name.
-But, how do you choose which option from the series?
+When it comes to LED grow lights, you won’t find many “best of” lists that don’t include Advanced Platinum LEDs.
+The Advanced Platinum LED lights have an excellent reputation and are reasonably priced for their quality.
+These lights genuinely live up to their name, and the Advanced Platinum series includes options for any type of indoor grower.

 Grow Light Spectrum

-The Platinum LED grow lights offers a variety of LEDs that combine to deliver a full spectrum of light.
+The Platinum LED grow lights offer a variety of LEDs that combine to deliver a full spectrum of light.
 This fact goes for all options within the Advanced Platinum LED series.
-Using a light spectrum and comparing the Advanced Platinum LED lights with others, the Advanced Platinum LEDs delivers all the colors that indoor plants benefit from most.
+Using a light range and comparing the Advanced Platinum LED lights with others, the Advanced Platinum LEDs deliver all the colors that indoor plants benefit from most.

 If you compare the Advanced Platinum LED series lights to cheaper alternatives, there are more red and blue lights present in the Advanced Platinum LEDs.
 Red and blue lights help throughout the budding process for higher maximum yield and more potent product.

-The Advanced Platinum LED series has a great spectrum for lights.
-The ultra-violet diodes help plants throughout the veg stages and the infrared assists in sprouting.
+The Advanced Platinum LED series has an excellent spectrum for lights.
+The ultra-violet diodes help plants throughout the veg stages, and the infrared assists in sprouting.
 What this offers for growers is saving money because you have one light system that’s good for all growth stages.